ansible/community-ansible-dev-tools-image/README.md

 - This command will mount the current directory to `/workdir` in the container
 - The SSH agent socket is also mounted to the container to allow for SSH key forwarding.
 - The user's `.gitconfig` is mounted to the container to allow for git operations.
+- The `ansible-dev-tools-container-storage` volume is mounted to the container to store the nested container images on the host.

 ### Signing git commits (SSH)